-This chapter describes native database interfaces.
-The following chapters explain how to prepare to use the database and define any unique database interface parameters so that you can access your data.
+About this chapter This chapter describes native database interfaces.
+The explain how to prepare to use the database and define an interface parameters so that you can access your data. se interfaces.
+The following chapters abase and define any unique database access your data.

-Торіс Page
+Contents Торіс Page

 About native database interfaces 51

 Components of a database interface connection 52

 Using a native database interface 53